Research Strategy

 ✅ What the Event Table Is

-The Event Table is a structured list of all genealogically relevant events found in the Schaumburg-Lippe Lutheran church records, including:
+The Event Table is a structured list of all genealogically relevant events found in the Petzen Lutheran church records, including:

 • Baptisms